What Is Animal Acupuncture?

-In addition, regular animal acupuncture treatment can treat minor sports injuries and help keep muscles and tendons resistant to injury.
+In addition, regular animal acupuncture treatment can also treat minor sports injuries and help keep muscles and tendons resistant to damage.

-What you might not know is that many world-class professional and amateur athletes use acupuncture as a routine part of their training.
+You might not know that many world-class professional and amateur athletes use acupuncture as a routine part of their training.

 So, if your animals participate in any athletic endeavor, such as racing, jumping, or showing, acupuncture helps these athletes stay in top physical condition.

-According to ancient Chinese medical philosophy, the disease is the result of an imbalance of energy in the body.
+According to ancient Chinese medical philosophy, the disease results from an imbalance of energy in the body.
 Acupuncture balances this energy and assists the body in healing itself.

-In Western terms, acupuncture can assist the body to heal itself by affecting certain physiological changes.
+In Western terms, acupuncture can assist the body in healing itself by affecting specific physiological changes.

 For example, acupuncture can: